 Before pharmacies, there were gardens.
 For thousands of years, herbalists, monks, and healers across the world grew their remedies in monastery courtyards, along streams, beside fountains.
 Mint refreshed Roman banquet guests.
 Watercress kept Hippocrates' patients alive.
 Shiso pulled Japanese fishermen back from the brink of poisoning.

 These seven medicinal plants carry centuries of history, myth, and forgotten wisdom.
-And today, they grow just as well — in water.

 Mint